diadem-platform/diadem-docs/docs/source/legal/TAC.rst

 - Circumvent, disable, or otherwise interfere with security-related features of the Services, including features that prevent or restrict the use or copying of any Content or enforce limitations on the use of the Services and/or the Content contained therein.
 - Attempt to bypass any measures of the Services designed to prevent or restrict access to the Services, or any portion of the Services.
 - Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Services.
-.. - Use any information obtained from the Services in order to harass, abuse, or harm another person.

 - Make improper use of our support services or submit false reports of abuse or misconduct.
 - Use the Services in a manner inconsistent with any applicable laws or regulations.
 - Engage in unauthorized framing of or linking to the Services.